Is it Wrong to Have PICTURES of Christ?

 Is it Lawful to Have Images or Pictures of Plants, Animals and Humans?

 Yes, providing they are only ornamental, or educational, or preserve the memory of persons and their actions to posterity.
 Not objects of religious worship.
-Images of the cherubim (half man, half animal) and pomogranates (plant) were placed in the tabernacle and temple, by the command of God himself (Ex.
+In Numbers 21:9 God actually commanded the Israelites to make a brazen image of a serpent.
+Whosoever had been bitten by a serpent, upon beholding the brazen serpent, was healed.
+But when this brass serpent was later worshipped, and incense was burned to it, King Hezekiah "brake in pieces the brazen serpent that Moses had made" (2 Ki.
+18:4).
+Images of the cherubim (half man, half animal) and flowers, almonds, and pomogranates (plant) were placed in the tabernacle and temple, by the command of God himself (Ex.
 25-30; 2 Chr.
 3).
 But they were not objects of worship.
 May we then place images of plants, animals and humans in churches for beauty, ornament or education?
 No, because we should avoid even the appearance of evil (1 Thess.
 5:22).
 The proper ornament of churches is the sound preaching of the Bible.

 Is It Lawful for an Encyclopedia or Dictionary to Illustrate False "Gods" With Pictures?